Breeding & Genetics

 Normal bird coloration is the subject of active scientific study, and the books Bird Coloration Volumes 1 & 2 by Hill and McGraw are a major source of information on the state of our knowledge as of 2006.
 But so far the subject of mutation coloring in birds has not attracted the attention of the "official" scientific community.
 There are some studies of mutation coloring in other animals, mostly mammals, but their applicability to birds is questionable.
 Most of our information on parrot mutations comes from the work of well-informed volunteer hobbyists, primarily Terry Martin, an Australian veterinarian who has written two books on the subject, and Mutavi, a research group centered in the Netherlands that performs electron-microscope examinations of feathers and other tissues to obtain information about mutation effects.
 It was Mutavi who made the determination that parrots have only eumelanin pigment and not pheomelanin; they do not have the capability to perform the chemical tests that would confirm this, but pheomelanin has a different shape than eumelanin and they feel confident that they could detect the difference with the electron microscope.
 A complete list of the members of Mutavi is not publicly available, but Inte Onsman and Dirk van den Abeele have been the most active in writing articles for public viewing.

 Specific mutations and their effect on the color production process will be discussed in the following sections.
-Major sources of information include Martin's parrot mutations book and cockatiel mutations book, Mutavi, and Martin's now-defunct Genetics-Psittacine Yahoo group, whose old discussions are still available online.
+Major sources of information include Martin's parrot mutations book and cockatiel mutations book, Mutavi, and Martin's now-defunct Genetics-Psittacine Yahoo group, whose old discussions were available online until Yahoo cut back on group functions in 2020.
+Even though this information has now disappeared, I have kept the dead links in the article as a reminder of where I got the information.

 (Back to Top)